 It depends on where you live, if you actually have Japanese beetle grubs in your lawn and you are willing to gamble a few bucks - about $10 to $14 per 1000 ft2 - buying and applying the spores with the aim of protecting your lawn from Japanese beetle grubs.

 Do you live where Japanese beetles are a problem?
 Japanese beetles have been a major problem in the eastern states and have been migrating into the Midwest.

 Milky Spore is not effective in cooler northern climates - the spores need soil temperatures to be above 70° F for several months.

-Another fact to consider: Japanese beetle grubs rarely reach the damage threshold of 10 grubs per ft2.
+Also consider, Japanese beetle grubs rarely reach the damage threshold of 10 grubs per ft2.
 A healthy lawn will recover quickly from grub feeding without showing any signs of damage.

 Adults are strong fliers and will travel 5 miles to find a good place to eat and reproduce.
 If you treat your lawn with the ambition of stopping Japanese beetle adults from eating your garden plants - you will be disappointed.
-They will just fly in from your neighbors yard.
+They will just fly in from your neighbors yard!

 A community-wide program has to be used to reduce the populations of adult beetles.

 Tip: Those Japanese beetle pheromone traps will attract beetles to your property - more beetles than they will actually catch.
 Only use these if you have a lot of acreage and hang them on the outskirts - as far as you can get them from your garden and landscape plants.